ibm-cloud-docs/satellite/hosts.md

 ### Applying major version updates to worker node hosts
 {: #host-update-workers-major}

 Hosts that are attached to a location do not update automatically.
-To apply a major version update to your worker node hosts, you must attach, assign, and remove hosts one at at time from your {[SatLoc}]'s control plane.
+To apply a major version update to your worker node hosts, you must attach, assign, and remove hosts one at at time from your {{site.data.keyword.satelliteshort}} location's control plane.
 Then, you attach, assign, and remove hosts from your {{site.data.keyword.satelliteshort}}-enabled service.
 {: shortdesc}

 **Before you begin**: